mayaanne/foundations/week-2/web-blog-setup-primer.md

 In all instances, follow the timeboxing prompts, attend the check-in's, keep to the learning objectives and reflect.

 ## Set up part one
 In the previous challenge you started a GitHub pages blog `username.gihub.io`.
-This step setups up a framework for our blog pages which will end in .html.
+This step setups up a framework for our blog pages which will end in `.html`.
 We copy a template in there for place holding.

+Your blogs will follow the naming convention t1, t2, t3 etc (technical blog 1, 2 and 3) and c1, c2, c3 etc (core blog 1, 2 and 3).

 Pro-tip-1: You can create many common file types (e.g. .html, .css) the same way you create .txt and .md files (hint: `touch)